-Suboxone, taken as sublingual tablets or “under the tongue”, has been shown to help in suppressing opioid withdrawal symptoms, decrease illicit opioid cravings and use, and under the correct supervision can help with overcoming an opioid dependence.
-Suboxone comes in 2mg and 8mg sizes of sublingual tablet form.
+Suboxone, taken as sublingual (“under the tongue”) tablets, has been shown to help suppress opioid withdrawal symptoms and decrease opioid cravings and use.
+Not to mention, Suboxone under medical supervision can help overcome opioid dependence.
+Suboxone’s sublingual tablet form comes in either 2 mg or 8 mg sizes.

 The Food and Drug Administration approved Suboxone in October of 2002 for use in the treatment of opioid addiction.
 The generic name for Suboxone is buprenorphine and naloxone; it is a combined form of these two generic drugs.

-Suboxone must be prescribed by a certified doctor.
+Suboxone must be prescribed by certified doctors.
 Make sure to tell your doctor if you have lung, kidney, gallbladder, adrenal gland, thyroid, or prostate problems.
-Also, be sure to tell him if you have a history of a head injury, mental problems of any type, hallucinations or alcoholism.
-You may still be able to take Suboxone for your opioid addiction you just may require a dosage adjustment or extra monitoring.
-You should not under any circumstances take it if you are or think you may be pregnant.
-Do not take it if you are currently breastfeeding also.
+Also, be sure to disclose any history of head injuries, mental illness, hallucinations, or alcoholism.
+You may still be able to take Suboxone for your opioid addiction, but you may need a dosage adjustment or extra monitoring.
+You should not under any circumstances take Suboxone if you are pregnant, or think you may be pregnant.
+Do not take it if you are currently breastfeeding.

 Suboxone Side Effects

 Suboxone can cause a dependency just like an opioid can.
-If you are not weaned off of it properly, (too quickly for example) you will experience the same withdrawal symptoms as you would from opioid withdrawal.
-There for do not suddenly stop taking it, speak to your doctor about how to gradually reduce the dose.
+If you are not weaned off of it properly, you will experience the same withdrawal symptoms as you would from opioid withdrawal.
+So sure to not stop your dosages suddenly.
+Speak to your doctor about how to gradually reduce the dose.
 (Feel free to learn more about Suboxone withdrawal symptoms if you begin taking the medicine.)

-Many clinics and rehab centers using Suboxone require the individual to be near the clinic in the first two or three days of treatment to assure there are no unwanted side effects of beginning the medication.
+Many clinics and rehab centers using Suboxone require residential treatment clinic in the first two or three days, to make sure the medication doesn’t bring any unwanted side effects.
 Many rehab clinics using Suboxone will offer the treatment from thirty days to several years (through outpatient treatment plans).
 Treatment also includes counseling sessions, to address your underlying emotional states as well.
-During this time the patient will very gradually have the dose of Suboxone lessened.
-This is done very gradually to allow the patient to adjust slowly.
-If withdrawal symptoms are present, other medications may be used to alleviate those symptoms.
+During this time, the patient will very gradually decrease the Suboxone dose.
+This decrease has to be gradual to allow the patient’s body to adjust without withdrawal symptoms.

 Suboxone Treatment Centers

-Although, all treatment centers have their own way of doing things, one of the most popular and famous ones have a three phase, thirty day program for each phase.
-The first phase is made up what we’ve already discussed (detox followed by individual and group therapy.
-The second phase is extended care, which entitles the patient to leave the facility for a day or weekend to visit family and sober activities away from the facility.
-The third phase is going to a sober group home, where you will participate in chores and responsibilities of the group home.
-During this phase of treatment, the patient will report to a house manager.
-This phase prepares you to return to a sober society.
-Sometime patients skip the last phase.
+Treatment facilities often structure their treatment in phases to prepare you for continuing recovery after inpatient treatment ends.
+A common structure involves three phases, with thirty days in each phase.
+The first phase is made up what we’ve already discussed (detox followed by individual and group therapies).
+The second phase is extended care, which entitles you to leave the facility for a day or weekend (either to visit family or complete sober activities).
+The third phase is a sober group home, where you will participate in chores and responsibilities of the home as part of your reintegration.
+As part of this phase, you report to the house manager.
+This phase prepares you to return to a sober society, making it a crucial last step.